jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * Well-structured, semantic HTML (headings, lists, alt text, etc) helps search engines understand your content.
 * Text alternatives (e.g. alt text on images, captions) add indexable content.
-* Cleaner, more efficient code (less clutter, better structure) often leads to faster page loads — which helps with SEO and user retention.
+* Cleaner, more efficient code (less clutter, better structure) often leads to faster page loads - which helps with SEO and user retention.
-* Better navigation (logical structure, skip links, keyboard access) reduces bounce rates and increases user dwell time — positive signals for search engines.
+* Better navigation (logical structure, skip links, keyboard access) reduces bounce rates and increases user dwell time - positive signals for search engines.

 In effect, many practices that help users with disabilities also signal to algorithms that your site is well structured, fast, and relevant.

-## Actionable takeaways (linking back to EXP)
+## Our accessibility experience

+At EXP, we care about people's experiences with our products and this includes making them as accessible and inclusive as possible.

+### Processes

+We're constantly looking at ways we can bring accessibility into our design and development workflows and ensure it's prioritised in collaboration.
+We used a mix of automated and manual tools to test accessibility to check and monitor accessibility.
+We ensure accessibility is discussed when scoping features and tickets to help make it part of our "definition of done".

+### Digital and branding

+We work in both digital and print spaces with our partners.

+### Our journey

 * Accessibility in the EXP process, design, dev, branding
 * Uni, proposals, C2C review - get in touch, we can help message